 You should always visit a medical provider immediately after an Easton vehicle accident.
 They are trained to know what to look out for and could well spot an internal injury before it does long-term harm.

-Once the doctors have assessed the extent of your injuries, seek legal help to claim compensation to cover the associated costs.
+Once the doctors have assessed the extent of your injuries, seek legal help from an Easton car accident lawyer to claim compensation to cover the associated costs.